maas-alliance/maas.guide/common-responsibilities/data-sharing.md

 When we start to collect origin/destination/time data for many journies, a picture starts to emerge, often resembling a 'heartbeat of the city' a flow of people through common corridors.
 These data and their representative 'pictures' can be used for many purposes, including urban planning or even scheduling an individual trip to avoid congesiton.

+## Real-time transportation network data

+Increasingly, road vehicles and mobility applications are able to provide data about their movement and surroundings.
+These data can be used to paint a picture of the current situation across a network.
+In turn, this picture can be used to optimize the transportation network, reducing bottlenecks and even avoiding accidents.

 ## Further reading

 ### Origin-destination data/visualization